The last voyage of the East Indiaman Gotheborg 1743-45

 Here they take onboard a fresh supply of water and new provisions amongst other things, turtles.
 Ascension is slightly south of the equator, which was passed on the 5th July.

-6th September, both Riddarhuset and Gotheborg arrive at the harbour of Dover.
+6th September, both Riddarhuset and Gotheborg arrive at the harbor of Dover.
 After a long and trouble filled voyage, both ships were in serious need of repair and new provisions.
 They took onboard each a pilot for the remaining of the trip and against 80 British pounds of payment the pilots Ellin Paskill and John Earl were to show both ships back home to Gothenburg.

 11th September, Norway's southernmost part is in sight.